CAU-COE-VEICLab/Simple-Attention/README.md

 ## Train CS-Net for your dataset in windows
 To train a CS-Net on your dataset from scratch, run: train.py

+## Train CS-Net for your dataset in Linux
+Coming soon.

 ## Citation